Experiential Learning for Emerging and Novel Technologies (ExLENT)

 Track: Explorations

 The Explorations track aims to provide individuals with limited or no specialized STEM education the inspiration and opportunity to explore the potential of a career path in emerging technology fields.
 Proposed projects in this track should provide participants with experiential learning opportunities that build interest, motivation, and knowledge in emerging technology fields and identify pathways to careers in these areas.
-Proposals submitted to this track should focus on a wide range of participants from diverse backgrounds and may include those enrolled in traditional education pathways (e.g., secondary school, college, and/or military).
+Proposals submitted to this track should focus on a wide range of participants and may include those enrolled in traditional education pathways (e.g., secondary school, college, and/or military).
 Alternatively, a proposal might focus on participants who are not enrolled in a traditional educational pathway (i.e., self-learners, members of incubators) who are inclined to explore hands-on learning and development opportunities in emerging technology fields.

 Estimated Number of Awards: 25 to 35